-The Single arm shoulder press is a solid mass building compound movement that can add serious mass when using heavy weights with correct form.
+The single-arm shoulder press is a solid, compound movement that can really bulk up the shoulder when done with heavy weights and done correctly.

 The single-arm dumbbell shoulder press is a unilateral exercise that increases shoulder strength, stability, and symmetry.
 Performing the exercise with one arm at a time will actively engage the core throughout the range of motion.

 - Muscles Worked During Single Arm Cable Lateral Raise